Wintellect/MSLearn/Introduction to Bash/includes/5-terminate-process.md

 	python3 bad.py &
 	```

 	Be sure to include the ampersand at the end of the command.
-Otherwise, you won't be returned to the Bash prompt.
+Otherwise, you won't return to the Bash prompt.
 In Bash, the ampersand executes a command and returns you to the command line, even if the command hasn't finished running.

 It's not obvious, but **bad.py** is now running in the background and stealing CPU cycles from other processes.
 Let's take a look under the hood to see what's happening.